Hawaiian Airlines Baggage Fees 2023: What To Expect

 How much will I pay for overweight or oversized luggage?

-Oversized and overweight baggage fees can vary greatly on Hawaiian Airlines based on the weight of your bag and your route.
+Oversized and overweight baggage fees can vary greatly on Hawaiian Airlines and Alaskan Airlines based on the weight of your bag and your route.
 In general, you can expect to spend anywhere from $35-$50 for slightly overweight bag and $70-$400 for a very overweight (71-100 pound) bag.
 Oversized bag fees will vary from $35 to $150, depending on your route.

 What if I’m traveling with special equipment?